ctross/STRAND/README.md

 Below we provide a few more pointed tutorials showing how to deal with specific issues, like structural zeros, prior specification, data simulation, and comparison of STRAND to other tools.
 We also show a few other things about STRAND models, e.g., probit and logit links yield equivalent inference, binary SRM models are well-specified in a Bayesian framework, etc. We will also include some minimum working examples to address some common questions we get via email.

 + An example on computing posterior distributions for network metrics like betweenness, centrality, transitivity, etc.: [**Posterior distributions for network metrics**](https://github.com/ctross/STRAND/blob/main/tutorials/Network_Metrics_Example.R)

++ An example on how the predicted network is affected if a mask layer is applied: [**Predicted Network Example**](https://github.com/ctross/STRAND/blob/main/tutorials/Predicted_Network_Example.R)

 + An example on both simulating and fitting networks (includes interactions): [**Simulating data and fitting interaction models**](https://github.com/ctross/STRAND/blob/main/tutorials/Interaction_Example.R)